eclipse-efbt/efbt-website/markdown_content/user-guide/mapping-editor.md

 - Access and understanding to both source and target variable definitions
 - Familiarity with the reference terminology used in the BIRD

-### Accessing the Mapping Editor
+### Accessing the Semantic Integration Editor
-Navigate to the FreeBIRD Application and access the Mapping Editor from the main dashboard.
+Navigate to the FreeBIRD Application and access the Semantic Integration Editor from the main dashboard.
 The interface provides comprehensive tools for creating and managing data mapping between frameworks.

 ![Mapping Editor Main Interface](images/screenshots/mapping_editor/Mapping_Editor_Screenshot__4.20.17PM.png)